DoudouLinux DoudouLinux

 Get DoudouLinux

-DoudouLinux is currently available for download in versions for CDROM and USB media (USB key or CD disk).
-Both versions come in a variety of languages depending on which language you wish to use.
+DoudouLinux is available for download in a version for CDROM that can also be used to make an USB key.
+DoudouLinux comes in a variety of languages depending on which language you wish to use.
 Thus you can also initiate your children to French or Spanish by just downloading the corresponding version [1].
 We intend to setup later an online shop to let you order ready to use DoudouLinux CDROM and USB keys or even flash cards.
-This would avoid the required technical operations to people who would not feel skilled enough or who would simply like to financially support the project [2].
+This would avoid the required technical operations to people who would not feel skilled enough or who would simply like to financially support the project.

 Creating a CDROM